 While having a drink or two occasionally while taking Lamictal isn’t likely to cause harm, alcohol can worsen some side effects such as difficulty sleeping, dizziness, and more.
 It can also slow your reaction time.

-If you take Lamictal to treat bipolar disorder, you may be wondering if it’s safe to drink alcohol while you take it.
-It’s important to know and understand possible alcohol interactions with Lamictal.
+If you take Lamictal (lamotrigine) to treat bipolar disorder, you may be wondering if it’s safe to drink alcohol while you take this medication.
+It’s important to know about possible alcohol interactions with Lamictal.

 Still, there are no specific warnings against drinking moderate amounts of alcohol while taking Lamictal.
 A moderate amount of alcohol is considered one drink per day for women and two drinks per day for men.
-A standard drink is equal to one of the following:
+In the United States, a standard drink is equal to one of the following: